VincentWei/mgncs4touch/README.md

-# mGNCS4Pad
+# mGNCS4Touch

-mGNCS4Pad - This component provides some new controls, which are compliant to new control API spec of mGNCS, for iPad-like devices.
+mGNCS4Touch - This component provides some new controls, which are compliant to new control API spec of mGNCS, for devices with a touch screen.

-This is the mainline release of mGNCS4pad for MiniGUI V3.0.x or later.
+This is the mainline release of mGNCS4Touch for MiniGUI V3.0.x or later.

 ## Prerequisites